 Gainesville, FL – Congressman Ted S. Yoho (R-FL) released the following statement on Seminole Electric Cooperative’s announcement that they plan on creating “a sustainable long-term presence” in Putnam County and the city of Palatka.

-Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the Foreign Affairs Subcommittee on Asia and the Pacific, introduced the Distribution and Promotion of Rights and Knowledge Act of 2017 – HR 2397.
-This bipartisan legislation has the support of Foreign Affairs Committee Chairman Ed Royce (R-CA).
+Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, amended the North Korean Human Rights Reauthorization Act of 2017 (H.R.
+2061) with language from his bill, the Distribution and Promotion of Rights and Knowledge Act (H.R.
+2397).

-Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, issued the following statement on the appointment of former FBI Director Robert Mueller to serve as Special Counsel of the Department of Justice (DOJ) investigation into Russian meddling in the 2016 election:
+Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, released the following statement welcoming the announcement by China to forbid Chinese banks from doing business with North Korea.

-Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the Foreign Affairs Subcommittee on Asia and the Pacific issued the following statement on the election of Moon Jae-in to the presidency of the Republic of Korea:
+Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, spoke at the 11th Agricultural Trade Goodwill Mission between Taiwan to the United States.

-Washington, D.C. — Congressman Ted S. Yoho (R-FL) released the following statement following his vote against the Consolidated Appropriations Act - H.R.
-244.
+Washington, D.C. — Congressman Ted S. Yoho (R-FL) issued the following statement following today’s vote extending government funding, the debt ceiling, and emergency services: